kajalv/pomodoro-time-tracker-frontend/README.md

 ### Steps To Run

-First, follow the steps in the `README.md` at the root of the repository to install the front end and start the React server.
+First, follow the steps above to install the front end and start the React server.
 The server needs to be running at `localhost:3000`.
 There are two options to run the `.side` test cases: through Selenium IDE Chrome extentions or through CLI.

 ### Selenium IDE Extension